scalawithcats/scala-with-cats/src/pages/monads/cats.md

 In addition to the above,
 Cats provides a host of new monads that we don't have in the standard library.
-We'll familiarise ourselves with the most important of these in a moment.
+We'll familiarise ourselves with some of these in a moment.

 ### *Monad* Syntax